0 / 0

 General

-• Limit members for nominal fields.
-Select this option and specify a maximum number of members for nominal (set) fields after which the data type of the field becomes Typeless.
-This option is useful when working with large nominal fields.
-But when the measurement level of a field is set to Typeless, its role is automatically set to None.
-This means that the fields aren't available for modeling.
+The data type of the nominal (set) fields becomes Typeless when the number of members exceeds the maximum number of members that you set in Maximum members.
+This option is useful when you are working with large nominal fields.
+When the measurement level of a field is set to Typeless, its role is automatically set to None.
+Fields that are set to None aren't available for modeling.

 Date/Time

-• Import date/time as.
-Select whether to use date/time storage for date/time fields or whether to import them as string variables.
+Select whether to use a date and time format for storing data in date and time fields or whether to import them as string variables.

-• If you select Server, the time zone is used from where the SPSS Modeler run-time is running (in some cases this may be the same as the Client option).
-Or if your flow uses data from a database and the supported database uses SQL pushback, the datetime_now expression will use the time of the database.
+• If you select Server, the time zone is used from where the SPSS Modeler run-time is running (sometimes this time is the same as the Client option).
+Or if your flow uses data from a database and the supported database uses SQL pushback, the datetime_now expression uses the time of the database.

 • If you select Client, the time zone is used from the machine where SPSS Modeler is installed.